 Intends to look beyond the scope of this individual project-based environmental and social impact assessment.
-Can reference or align with any current Strategic Environmental Assessment - Cumulative Impact Assessment.

 Depending on the level of information available may be qualitative rather than quantitative in nature.

 16. Major Hazards, Mitigations and Emergency Response Plan

 Linkage back to the pre-feasibility study, with a focus on environmental and social disasters.